 The Bottom Line

-The No Tax on Tips provision is a real benefit for W-2 employees in tipped industries.
+The No Tax on Tips provision is a real benefit for W-2 employees AND self-employed workers in qualifying tipped occupations.
 A barber, tattoo artist, or restaurant worker earning $20,000 in tips could save $3,300 to $4,800 in federal income tax annually, depending on their bracket.
 That's meaningful.

 But it's not a tax exemption.
-FICA is still owed.
-Self-employed workers are excluded.
+FICA is still owed on every dollar of tip income (both employee and employer 7.65% shares).
+The qualifying occupation must appear on the IRS List of Occupations (Notice 2025-69).
+Self-employed workers are capped at net SE income from the trade or business.
 It sunsets in 2028.
 And NJ may not follow suit.

-If you're a service worker or shop owner in New Jersey and want to understand exactly how this affects your situation, I'm a NJ-licensed CPA who works with barber shops, tattoo shops, and restaurants.
-I handle payroll setup, worker classification questions, and individual tax returns.
-Reach out for a free consultation and we'll walk through the numbers.
+If you're a service worker or shop owner in New Jersey and want to understand exactly how this affects your situation, Monaco CPA covers barber shops, tattoo shops, and restaurants, including payroll setup, worker classification questions, and individual tax returns.
+Reach out for a free consultation to walk through the numbers.